SmartTVs

 For mobile users, Plex also works great on Android devices like the Steam Deck.
 Learn more about setting up Plex Server on Chromebook for accessing your media remotely.

-Key Pros and Cons of Plex vs Infuse
+#Key Pros and Cons of Plex vs Infuse

 Plex ProsPlex Cons

-Comprehensive streamingTrickier learning curve
+Cross-platform streamingTrickier learning curve

 More device supportPotential quality loss transcoding